javinoguera/exploratory/README.md

 # exploratory
 Exploratory analysis for different datasets:

-  - brfssDA

-  Exploratory analysis of human behavior
+  - brfssDA: Exploratory analysis of human behavior

-  - moviesLinearRegression

-  Exploratory analysis and linear regression model from a movie dataset
+  - moviesLinearRegression: Exploratory analysis and linear regression model from a movie dataset

-  - gssSI

-  Exploratory analysis and statistical inference from American society
+  - gssSI: Exploratory analysis and statistical inference from American society